msaari/18sh/readme.md

 Alias `exit`.
 Exits the 18SH shell.
 The game state is automatically saved after every command in the local configstore (`~/.config/configstore/18sh.json`).

+## Comments
+	# <comment>
+	<command> # <comment>

+Anything after a # is considered a comment and is ignored by parser, but is stored in the command history.
+You can use comments to keep a log of game events, for example, or to explain why cash is moved from place to place for future reference.

 ## Cash Display